tsunami416604/azure-docs.hu-hu/articles/active-directory/users-groups-roles/groups-restore-deleted.md

 ---
-title: Állítsa vissza egy törölt Office 365-csoport – Azure ad-ben |} A Microsoft Docs
+title: Restore a deleted Office 365 group - Azure AD | Microsoft Docs
-description: Visszaállíthatók a törölt, visszaállítható csoportok megtekintése, és véglegesen törli a csoportot az Azure Active Directoryban
+description: How to restore a deleted group, view restorable groups, and permanently delete a group in Azure Active Directory
 services: active-directory
 author: curtand
 manager: daveba